garabedium/text-twister/README.md

 - Or, play online at garabedium.com/projects/text-twister

 ## Rules
-- Solve as many words as you can before time runs out!
+- Solve as many words as you can before time runs out.
-- Words must have a minimum of 3 letters.
+- Word must be a minimum of 3 letters.
 - Solve the 6 letter word and advance to the next level.

 ## Game Controls